How to Rebuild Trust in Marriage After Lying

 Spend quality time together and create new meaning

 If you have read the 5 Love Languages, quality time is important to some people and also spells love to them.
 However, I have found that most people need quality time to feel loved.
 Be intentional about creating time together that results in meaningful interaction and fun.
 Creating meaning in relationships can be done through many different avenues.
-Make a list of all the possible things ya’ll can do together, whether it seems enjoyable or not.
+Make a list of all the possible things you could spend time doing together, whether it seems enjoyable or not.

 Activities that are new to both of you, where you both have to learn a new skill are always meaningful.
 They help you create a story to tell kids or grandkids, to talk about later, or to reminisce on.
-Being intentional will make sure that you actually follow through.
-You can say you care about someone else, but until you do something to show you care, like going out of your way to create quality time together, it is sometimes hard for others to see your love and care for them.
+Being intentional will make sure that you follow through.
+You can say you care about someone else, but until you do something to show you care, like being very intentional about creating quality time together, it is sometimes hard for others to see your love and care for them.

 Increase physical touch and closeness that does not expect sex

 Touch is so important.
 You may not like touch.
 It may not be your love language.
 But do you realize it is one of the ways that humans and animals bond?
 If you were not touched as a baby, you could enter into what they call “failure to thrive.”
 This is research ya’ll!
 You need touch.
 You may have been hurt in your life by others or rejected, so you avoid touch, or worse, have decided to believe you don’t need it.
 YOU NEED TOUCH.